 What are the procedures required by the CROUS and Sciences Po?

-To obtain a bursary for the following year, you must register on the CROUS website (fr.) between 15th January and 15th May.
-You need to renew your registration each year.
+To obtain a bursary for the following year, you need to apply each year between 15th January and 15th May.

 Applying for a bursary